This final summary post for the Yosemite National Park trip has two parts.

 The problem in Yosemite is the road diminishes in appeal exponentially on each subsequent commute because there are so many repetitive twists and turns.
 There is a case for better balance between expense, time and convenience.
 On a subsequent trip the more expensive, in-park accommodation for Tuolumne Meadows and Yosemite Valley could be a better use of time and effort with similar overall expense comparison.

-The links lead to the locations you may wish to give consideration in a visit.
 It is likely reservations would be required far in advance.
 Yosemite has a lot of camping and backpacking accommodation for those who prefer it.
-A lot of incredible trail was left untouched.
+Too much incredible trail was left untouched.

 Yosemite National Park contains a huge number of possibilities.
 This trip introduced us to new knowledge about layout.
 Wonderful natural treasures were discovered and experienced but there are plenty more to see.
 The Rangers at Tuolumne Meadows introduced a leaflet called 'Guide to Yosemite High Sierra Trails' published by Yosemite Association.
 It would have helped to have it at the beginning.
 There is a small cost.